Graduate Student, Earth, Atmospheric, and Planetary Sciences (PhD expected Spring 2021)

 Co-Director, Young Scholars Conference.
 2017, 2018.
 Co-directed a conference for women in science and engineering to prepare them for the academic and industrial job market.
 Events included networking panels, practice job talks, and sample interviews.

 Co-Director, Brown University Graduate Women in Science and Engineering.
-2017-present.
+2017-2019.
 Elected leader of GWISE at the University level to facilitate networking, professional development, and community-building.

 Brown Department of Earth, Environmental, and Planetary Science